cfpb/consumerfinance.gov/helm/README.md

 There is also the Helm template command that will take in the chart and return a json of all the kubernetes values that will be creared once the chart is installed/updated.
 `helm template <template file name> <PATH to chart.yaml file>` This command is usefull for making sure your yaml files will be accepted for a deployment without having to create a whole local cluster.

+## Linting in Github Actions
+To double check that all yaml files are formatted to helm standard we employ the Helm cli tool [chart-testing](https://github.com/helm/chart-testing) specificly the lint [command](https://github.com/helm/chart-testing/blob/main/doc/ct_lint.md), and its related [Github Action](https://github.com/helm/chart-testing-action).
+Chart Testing or ct is meant to be used for linting and testing pull requests.
+It automatically detects charts changed against the target branch.
+It uses the `ct.yaml` file to know where the helm charts are located and which git branch to compare the changes.
+Aditionally we use the github filter action to make sure the ct github action is only ran when there are changes to the helm directory yaml and tpl files.

 ## TODO
 In production, an AWS Service Account is used, and its credentials are mounted within the containers to `/var/run/secrets/.aws`, then